alex3165/react-mapbox-gl/docs/API.md

 - **center** *(Default: `[ -0.2416815, 51.5285582 ]`)*: `Array<Number>` Center the map at the position at initialisation
   - Re-center the map if the value change regarding the prev value or the actual center position [flyTo](https://www.mapbox.com/mapbox-gl-js/api/#Map.flyTo)
 - **zoom** *(Default: `[11]`)*: `Array<Number>` Zoom level of the map at initialisation wrapped in an array.
-  - Check the previous value and the new one, if the value changed update the zoom value [flyTo](https://www.mapbox.com/mapbox-gl-js/api/#Map.flyTo)
+  - Check for reference equality between the previous value of zoom and the new one in order to update it or not.
 - **minZoom** *(Default: `0`)*: `Number` Minimum zoom level.
 Must be between 0 and 20.
 - **maxZoom** *(Default: `20`)*: `Number` Maximum zoom level.
 Must be between 0 and 20.
 - **maxBounds** : `LngLatBounds | Array<Array<number>>` If set, the map is constrained to the given bounds [SouthWest, NorthEast]